AnyLog-co/documentation/opcua.md

 Each namespace is assigned a unique index (e.g., ns=0, ns=1, ns=2), which is used in Node IDs.
 Example Node ID: ns=1;s=TemperatureSensor.

-Retieving the namespaces is with the following command:
+Retrieving the namespaces is with the following command:
 ```anylog
 get opcua namespace where url = [connect string] and user = [username] and password = [password]
 ```
+Details:
 * [connect string] - The url specifies the endpoint of the OPC UA server.
 * [username] - the username required by the OPC UA server for access.
 * [password] - the password associated with the username.